ProgrammingMyLife/ez-rp/README.md

 On your application page, you will see a rich presence menu to at the side.
 After clicking it, you can add images ny clicking the Add Image button.

+Special thanks to apple craxkhead for adding features like help menu and image keys.